Zakhar Prilepin: Biography

 Prilepin was a member of the banned Russian National Bolshevik Party and a supporter of the coalition The Other Russia, and took part in the organization of the Nizhny Novgorod Dissenters' March on 24 March 2007.
 In July 2012, he published a short essay titled "A Letter to Comrade Stalin," a Stalinist critique aimed against modern Russian "liberal society", which was widely regarded as antisemitic.

 The media has repeatedly mentioned Prilepin's friendship with Vladislav Surkov, whose cousin is married to Prilepin's sister, Yelena.

 In February 2017, Prilepin gave a lengthy interview, in which he revealed that he was leading a volunteer battalion in the self-proclaimed People's Republic of Donetsk.
 The battalion was the 4th Reconnaissance and Assault Battalion of the Special Forces of the Armed forces of DNR, commonly known as Prilepin's Battalion; Prilepin claimed it had been created in July 2016 on his initiative and announced "we will ride on a white horse into any town we've abandoned."
 Prilepin further said he was second in command with the rank of major.
 Prilepin was an influential figure and a celebrity in the DNR and the concept of Malorossiya was seemingly created by him.

 In late July 2018, Prilepin returned "demobilized" to Moscow; the battalion he had served in was disbanded in September 2018.
-In an interview with the Russian news outlet Znak.com on 15 August 2019, Prilepin claimed that the battalion had killed more Ukrainians than any other, which, however, has been disputed.
+Prilepin boasted that the battalion had killed more Ukrainians than any other.
+However, there is no evidence that he took part in any actual combat.
 He is wanted on terrorism charges in Ukraine, and was denied entry to Bosnia-Herzegovina for security reasons.

 On 29 November 2018, he joined the All-Russian People's Front.
 Because of this, he was excluded from The Other Russia political party by its founder Eduard Limonov, who had earlier, together with party members, told Prilepin to choose between the two political structures.

 On 29 October 2019, he created the public movement For Truth (За правду).
 He intended for the movement to be transformed into a political party that will participate in the 2021 legislative election.
 However, the party merged into A Just Russia in February 2021.